Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 -   Root - Administrative account
     -   Username: root
-    -   Password: initial0
+    -   Password: <your password>
 -   Operator - Power components on/off, read values, and configure accounts
     -   Username: operator
-    -   Password: initial0\_op
+    -   Password: <your password>
 -   ReadOnly - Log in, configure self, and read values
     -   Username: guest
-    -   Password: initial0\_ro
+    -   Password: <your password>

+Contact Cray/HPE service in order to obtain the default passwords.

 The account database is automatically saved to the non-volatile settings partition \(/nvram/redfish/redfish-accounts\) any time an account or account policy is modified.
 The file is stored as a redis command dump and is replayed \(if it exists\) anytime the core Redfish schema is loaded via the init script.
 If default accounts must be restored, delete the redis command dump and reboot the controller.